Must be exact. Assumes a Kafka feed handler named "kafka"

 The key steps are:

-Create a custom helper class to pass the deserialized messages to AMI
+Creating a custom helper class to pass the deserialized messages to AMI.

 Shown below is a basic example of how to implement this in a Maven project using eclipse.
 You will need to include the AMI Kafka jar into the project build path which contains necessary methods and classes.
 Contact us at support@3forge.com to request this.